cakephp/docs/en/development/testing.rst

 Fixture Factories
 -----------------

-While your application grows, so do the number and the size of your test fixtures.
+As your application grows, so does the number and the size of your test fixtures.
 You might find it difficult to maintain them and to keep track of their content.
 The `fixture factories plugin<https://github.com/vierge-noire/cakephp-fixture-factories>`_ proposes an alternative for large sized applications.